pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert pending_events[3].timestamp == world._modified_on_

-The domain events' ``mutate()`` methods can be used to reconstruct a copy of the original aggregate object.
+The domain events' :func:`~eventsourcing.domain.Aggregate.Event.mutate` methods can be used to reconstruct a copy of the original aggregate object.

 .. code:: python